Kewth/K-Neovimrc/README.md

 Make sure there is such a sentence in the config.vim: `let g:k_nv_home = 'YOUR CONFIGURATION DIRECTORY'`.

-K-Neovim uses Space as its Leader by defalut.
-I suggest you not to change it, but if you really dislike it, you can edit config.vim in your configuration directory like this: `let g:k_nv_leader = '\'`(it'll use '\' as leader)

 ## Plugin
 Run `:PlugStatus` in Neovim to learn what plugin there is.
+There are many shortcuts that start with \<Leader\>, most are for plgins.

+## Configuration
+#### Leader
+K-Neovim uses Space as its Leader by defalut neacuse it's easy to press.
+I suggest you not to change it, but if you really dislike it, you can edit config.vim in your configuration directory like this: `let g:k_nv_leader = '\'`(it'll use '\' as leader)
+#### colors
+K-Neovim uses [solarized]() as its color theme.
+There're two diffenert styles of color themes, the default is dark, if you want to set it to light, add such a sentence to config.vim: `let g:k_nv_light = 1`.